brucemack/nanovna-controller/README.md

 * Defaults to COM6
 * Able to auto-sense the base dir
 * Error checks for config.ini and static dir
-* Changing numpuy version to address Windows bug
+* Changing numpy version to address Windows bug

 Version 1
 ---------